ryandward/sgrna_design/README.rst

 ::

   # using my tsv parser, columns are callable via the header line.
-  # moreover, names can be matched and conditionally updated.
+  # moreover, names can be matched and conditionally updated on the fly.
-  # in this case, turning "rev" into "-" and "fwd" into "+"
+  # in this case, turning "rev" into "-" and "fwd" into "+".

-  sele \
+  sele -q \
     -c 'chrom,start,end,gene,pam,repldir,transdir,specificity' \
     -u 'repldir==fwd:repldir=+,repldir==rev:repldir=-' \
     U00096.3_sgrna.tsv > ${ACC_NO}_sgrna.bed